grover-dev/grib_viewer/README.md

 (That's a real message out of `data.grib`, not a hypothetical.)

 Read the reference time and your rainfall lands 10 hours away from your wind.
-Worse, cfgrib presents these as a rectangular `(time × step)` grid, which implies combinations the file never contained — so the cube grows phantom all-NaN frames at the edges.
-This project reads `validityDate`/`validityTime` from the messages and treats them as ground truth.
+This project reads `validityDate`/`validityTime` straight off each message and treats them as ground truth, so an accumulation lands on the hour it describes by construction — there is no step ladder to unfold and no chance of inventing a frame the file doesn't contain.

 **Why longitudes are a minefield too.** Each message declares its own grid corners.
 ERA5's global fields start at longitude 0 and run east to 359.75 — not